 different than the situation with standing waves or with traffic

 waves.
 With the waves, the jam remains the same size as it moves

-backwards, and there is rapidly growing jam getting continuously larger
+backwards, and there isn't any rapidly growing jam getting continuously

 while at the same time the empty space downstream is growing too.
 If the